-

 In July, Norm and Steve arrived by floatplane to Lisianski Inlet.
 As they unloaded on the beach, they were greeted by sunshine and beautiful weather – something that is, as Norm jokes, “almost unheard of in Southeast Alaska.”
 This good weather stayed with them for the first four days of their residency, allowing them to make artwork both inside and outside of the homestead.

 Norm spent much of these first four days outside drawing trees.
-“It’s not a new thing for anyone who knows me,” says Norm, “but these trees were special.
+“It’s not a new thing for anyone who knows me,” reflects Norm, “but these trees were special.
 There was this group of spruce trees adjacent to the Bealer house.
 They were beautiful, solid, healthy trees with some redness that I don't remember seeing in a lot of other spruce trees.”

 Norm Campbell sharing his artwork with Greta Healy.